A Benchmark of Generative Methods for Zero-Shot Environmental Sound Classification

 \section{Abstract}

-Zero-shot learning enables models to generalise to unseen classes by leveraging semantic information, bridging the gap between training and testing sets with non-overlapping classes.
-While much research has focused on zero-shot learning in computer vision, the application of these methods to environmental audio remains underexplored, with poor performance in existing studies.
-Generative methods, which have demonstrated success in computer vision, are notably absent from zero-shot environmental sound classification studies.
+{Zero-shot learning enables models to generalise to unseen classes using semantic information, bridging the gap between training classes and previously unseen test classes.
+While widely studied in computer vision, its application to environmental audio remains underexplored, and generative approaches have received little attention.

-To address this gap, this work investigates generative methods for zero-shot learning in environmental audio.
-Two successful generative models from computer vision are adapted: a cross-aligned and distribution-aligned variational autoencoder (CADA-VAE) and a leveraging invariant side generative adversarial network (LisGAN).
-Additionally, we introduced a novel diffusion model conditioned on class auxiliary data.
-Synthetic embeddings generated by the diffusion model are combined with seen class embeddings to train a classifier.

-Experiments are conducted on five environmental audio datasets, ESC-50, ARCA23K-FSD, FSC22, UrbanSound8k and TAU Urban Acoustics 2019, and one music classification dataset, GTZAN.
-Results show that the diffusion model outperforms all baseline methods on average across six audio datasets.

-This work establishes the diffusion model as a promising approach for zero-shot learning and introduces the first benchmark of generative methods for zero-shot environmental sound classification, providing a foundation for future research.
+This work presents the first benchmark of generative methods for zero-shot environmental sound classification.
+Four approaches spanning variational, adversarial, diffusion-based, and denoising paradigms are evaluated.
+The benchmark includes CADA-VAE and LisGAN, adapted from computer vision, together with two embedding-generation methods introduced in this work: one based on a denoising diffusion probabilistic model (DDPM) and the other on a conditional generative denoising network (CGDN).

+Experiments on five environmental audio datasets (ESC-50, ARCA23K-FSD, FSC22, UrbanSound8K, and TAU Urban Acoustic Scenes 2019) and one music dataset (GTZAN) show that generative methods are competitive with established compatibility-based approaches.
+Among the evaluated generative methods, CGDN achieves the highest average accuracy and is the only one to significantly outperform both the DDPM- and GAN-based methods, while remaining statistically indistinguishable from the strong ALE baseline.
+These findings suggest that optimisation stability is an important factor in generative zero-shot learning for environmental audio.